wbudic/LifeLog/htdocs/cgi-bin/docs/PerlCNF/README.md

 Spain,     Serbia
 Russia
 Thailand, Greece
->>>
+>>

-Note this text here, is like an comment, not affecting and simply ignored.
+Note this text here, is like a comment, not affecting and simply ignored.

-<p>Other tags like this paragraph better put into a CNF property to be captured.</p>
+<p>Other tags like this paragraph, is better to put into a CNF property to be captured.</p>

 ```